IN GENERAL

 By Andrew Ross Sorkin – April 20 -Another day, another attempt by a Wall Street bank to pull a bunny out of the hat, showing off an earnings report that it hopes will elicit oohs and aahs from the market.
 Goldman Sachs, JPMorgan Chase, Citigroup and, on Monday, Bank of America all tried to wow their audiences with what appeared to be — presto! — better-than-expected numbers.
 But in each case, investors spotted the attempts at sleight of hand, and didn’t buy it for a second.
 With Goldman Sachs, the disappearing month of December didn’t quite disappear (it changed its reporting calendar, effectively erasing the impact of a $1.5 billion loss that month); Citigroup pulled the same trick.

-Intelligent Investing panel discussion, Vincent Farrell Jr., chief investment officer of Soleil Securities and a member of the Forbes Investor Team, forecasted that, depending on how the government administers its "stress test" of the major banks, two to four public financial companies could have to seek extra capital.
+During an Intelligent Investing panel discussion, Vincent Farrell Jr., chief investment officer of Soleil Securities and a member of the Forbes Investor Team, forecasted that, depending on how the government administers its "stress test" of the major banks, two to four public financial companies could have to seek extra capital.

-Citigroup ( C - news - people ) and Fifth Third Bank Bancorp will need to raise capital after the stress test results are revealed, says Farrell.
+Under the most generous terms of the test, Citigroup ( C - news - people ) and Fifth Third Bank Bancorp will need to raise capital after the stress test results are revealed, says Farrell.

 3. Bank of America (w/out ML)/ 1,822/ 25